NetworkBlockDevice/nbd/doc/proto.md

   support the fixed newstyle protocol
-- bit 1, `NBD_FLAG_NO_ZEROES`; if set, and if the client replies with `NBD_FLAG_C_NO_ZEROES` in the client flags field, the server MUST NOT send the 124 bytes of zero at the end of the negotiation.
+- bit 1, `NBD_FLAG_NO_ZEROES`; if set, and if the client replies with `NBD_FLAG_C_NO_ZEROES` in the client flags field, the server MUST NOT send the 124 bytes of zero when the client ends negotiation with `NBD_OPT_EXPORT_NAME`.

 The server MUST NOT set any other flags, and SHOULD NOT change behaviour unless the client responds with a corresponding flag.
 The server MUST NOT set any of these flags during oldstyle negotiation.

+It is unlikely that additional capability flags will be defined in the NBD protocol since this phase is susceptible to MitM downgrade attacks when using TLS.
+Rather, additional features are best negotiated using protocol options.

 ##### Client flags